Southampton’s victory made sweeter after Liverpool’s cherry-picking

 However, he is just the third manager since 1976 to lead Saints to a major final.
 The man they called “the dog” in his playing days for his rugged style of play has transferred that spirit to his team as they’ve now kept clean sheets in all five of their EFL Cup games on the road to Wembley, knocking off Premier League opponents Crystal Palace, Sunderland, Arsenal and now Liverpool.
 Oriol Romeu was a warrior in midfield and Shane Long delivered the hammer blow in stoppage time by finishing off one final devastating counter attack.

 After a shaky start to the 2016-17 season, Saints are in the ascendancy once again.
-Having to rebuild time and time again will eventually catch up with you and arguably that has happened to Saints.
+Having to rebuild time and time again will eventually catch up with you and arguably that has happened to Saints this season as goals have dried up.
 Their young team came of age at Anfield and this was a significant moment in their development.

 With young Jack Stephens stepping in for the injured talisman Virgil Van Dijk, he put in a fine display to show that Saints’ academy is still churning out stars.
 Whenever a Saints youngster comes through the ranks now and plays well, the first joke you see emanate on social media is something along the lines of “Welcome to Liverpool, Josh Sims/Sam McQueen/Jack Stephens.”